kwhitekit/brickyard/README.md

 - strong project should be tested
 - to be tested the project should be testable!
 - so the existence of tests is not guarantee something
-- testable mean determenistic, abstogation etc. pure function is ideal
+- testable mean deterministic, mock-friendly etc. pure function is ideal
 - pure function in simple words mean that:
   - same args => same result
   - as possible independence of outer scope